RoganInglis/MatrixCapsulesWithEMRouting/README.md

 **_Inverse temperature parameters_**

-The initial inverse temperature parameters and schedule appear to have a significant effect on the training of the model however these values are also not mentioned in the paper.
+The initial inverse temperature parameters and schedule appear to have a significant effect on the training of the model (as the activation and activation gradient magnitudes both depend on how saturated the sigmoid function in the E-step is, which is controlled by the inverse temperature parameter) however these values are also not mentioned in the paper.

 **_Padding_**